Sangrail/ConwayGameOfLife_DAWN/README.md

 - Right-click turns a cell off (dead).
 - Pointer updates write directly into the storage buffers, so edits are reflected immediately in the simulation.

-This interactivity builds on the original JavaScript tutorial, which you can find here:
+This interactivity builds on the original JavaScript tutorial, which you can find linked in the credits below.
-Original Game of Life tutorial in JS

 ## Credits